dfamonteiro/blog/blog/content/posts/factorio-recycler-assembler-loop.md

 The `recycler_assembler_loop()` function simulates a recycler-assembler loop by unrolling the loop into a line and processing the ingredients and items in the system until there is nothing left.
 The successive states of the system are then all added up and returned as a vector with 10 values.
 The first five values represent the ingredients and the last five values represent the items, going from common to legendary.

-The values of the vector mean different things, depending on whether items/ingredients of that quality are kept or reprocessed be the system:
+The values of the vector mean different things, depending on whether items/ingredients of that quality are kept or reprocessed by the system:

-- **If they are kept**: the value is the production rate of ingredients/items of that quality level.
+- **If they are kept**: the value is the **production rate** of ingredients/items of that quality level.
-- **If they are reprocessed**: the value is the internal flow rate of ingredients/items of that quality level in the system.
+- **If they are reprocessed**: the value is the **internal flow rate** of ingredients/items of that quality level in the system.

 This function has eight arguments:

 - `input_vector`: The input vector of the system.
 - `assembler_modules_config`: The module configuration (i.e. number of productivity and quality modules) of the assemblers of the system.
 Some examples:
   - Let's say that you want to load every assembler with quality modules: `(0, 4)`.
-  - Now let's say that we want to load the legendary item crafter with productivity modules instead: `[(4, 0), (4, 0), (4, 0), (4, 0), (0, 4)]`.
+  - Now let's say that we want to load the legendary item crafter with productivity modules instead: `[(0, 4), (0, 4), (0, 4), (0, 4), (4, 0)]`.
 - `items_quality_to_keep`: Minimum quality level of the items to be removed from the system.
 If set to `None`, nothing is removed and all items are reprocessed.
 - `ingredients_quality_to_keep`: Minimum quality level of the ingredients to be removed from the system.
 If set to `None`, nothing is removed and all ingredients are reprocessed.
 - `base_prod_bonus`: Base productivity of assembler + productivity technologies (as a %).